jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 deleting the comments.
 For Oboe the popular minifier library *Uglify* was chosen.
 Uglify performs only surface optimisations, concentrating mostly on producing compact syntax by manipulating the code's abstract syntax tree.
-I also considered Google's *Closure Compiler* which resembles a traditional optimiser by leveraging a deeper understanding of the code semantics.
+An alternative option would have been Google's *Closure Compiler* which resembles a more sophisticated optimiser by leveraging a deeper understanding of the program under optimisation.
 Unfortunately, proving equivalence in highly dynamic languages is often impossible and Closure Compiler is only safe given a well-advised subset of Javascript.
 It delivers no reasonable guarantee of equivalence if code is not written as the Closure team expected.
-Integration tests would catch any such failures but for the time being I decided that even given the micro-library limits, a slightly larger file is a worthwhile tradeoff for a safer build process.
+Integration tests would catch any such failures but for the time being it was decided that even working to the micro-library limits, a slightly larger file is a worthwhile tradeoff for a safer build process.

 Styles of programming